maxkofler/sondbus/spec/Sondbus.md

 This is probably the most common frame class.
 Frames in this class describe frames that are used in the cyclic communication part of sondbus.

-> [!NOTE]
->
-> The first byte in the data section takes a special role for cyclic frames in that it contains the sequence number of the cycle.

 ### 0x10 Cyclic request